kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 2. **Obtaining the OIDC Token**: The workflow uses GitHub action to call GitHub's OIDC identity provider issuing an OIDC token.
    This token is used to securely pass information about the workflow.

-3. **Trigger oci-image-builder pipeline**: Github action running Image builder client call ADO API to trigger `oci-image-buidler` pipeline.
+3. **Trigger oci-image-builder pipeline**: Github action running Image builder client calls ADO API to trigger `oci-image-buidler` pipeline.
    The OIDC token, along with additional parameters required by the `oci-image-builder` pipeline, are passed as parameters to the pipeline.
    These parameters values are collected from data defined by the user and GitHub OIDC identity provider.